 ing time events and change events.
 Fig. 7 (a) and

-show the alternates, respectively.
+show the alternatives, respectively.
 The first design in 7 (a) uses a time event, which triggers the transi- tion from WaitingForHighwayMinimum to Minimum- TimeElapsed, and a signal event deferred by the Wait- ingForHighwayMinimum state.
 When HighwayOpen becomes active, its active sub-state remains Waiting- ForHighwayMinimum as long as the minimum time.
 If a signal C is fired from the detector, a signal event DetectorOn is sent to the state machine.
-The event is, however, not immediately processed but delayed by until the active sub-state becomes MinimumTimeE- lapsed in case the time event is fired.
+The event is, however, not immediately processed but delayed until the active sub-state becomes MinimumTimeE- lapsed in case the time event is fired.
 The signal event is then processed to finish the execution of Highway- Open and activate the farmway.

 The other design utilizes a change event instead of deferred events for switching from WaitForPrecondi- tions to a final state.
 Two flags timeFlag and detect- Flag are used.
 The WaitForPreconditions state has two internal transitions.
 One is triggered by a signal event associated with the signal C and calls a transi- tion effect to update detectFlag to true.
 The other one triggered by a time event sets timeFlag to true.
 The expression associated with the change event updates from false to true once two flags timeFlag and detect- Flag are set to true.
 The periodic evaluation time is configured as 10ms.